 Step 2.
 Sign up for an account.
 The business may already exist on Foursquare because anyone can create a listing.
 This means there may be reviews and ratings that the business hasn't even seen.

-The importance of responding to customers online could not be more important, as reviews are often the first point of contact a potential customer has with a business.
-Aside from the fact that reviews from customers help other customers decide whether they should visit a business or not, business reviews are now more prevalent on search results pages.
+The importance of responding to customers online could not be more important, as online reviews are often the first point of contact a potential customer has with a business.
+Aside from the fact that business reviews from customers help other customers decide whether they should visit a business or not, business reviews are now more prevalent on search results pages.

-How can businesses get more reviews?
+How can businesses get more online reviews?

 There are a variety of methods a business can employ to ask for more business reviews, including emailing consumers manually, asking consumers to leave reviews with codes and review sites on their receipts, or utilizing review generation software to automate the business review process.
+But first, companies need to be listed on the best review sites listed above.

 Business reviews can now appear in search results